-Whether you are implementing a new EMR or rolling out the latest upgrade, you may want to take another look at your project timeline.
+Whether you’re starting a new EMR implementation plan or are rolling out the latest upgrade, you may want to take another look at your project timeline.
 Having managed training for multiple upgrades and implementations, I have seen the same timeline mistake over and over again.
 Training starts before testing is complete, so there’s a last-minute need for retraining or a rush to deliver new information at go-live.
 As a result, training often looks “bad” or “incomplete” despite the endless hours of prep work done by the training team.

-This was recently highlighted by a physician user on LinkedIn.
+A physician user on LinkedIn recently highlighted this.
 An article was shared that highlights how Epic outspends major software developers in the area of R&D, and when the comments started pouring in, this physician piped up and said, “Why not spend that much on training?
 When we went live our training reflected only 50% of the actual system we saw at go-live.”
 As the kids say these days “The struggle is real.”

 Most often, it is the Principal Trainers (Instructional Designers) who carry the burden of re-writing lesson plans and workbooks.
 They’re often adjusting training environment builds late into the night to prepare for class the next day.
 This occurs over and over again throughout training.

 Classroom trainers often find things that “don’t work” according to the lesson plan.
 This is because the build has been adjusted, since the materials were written, and the training team was either not made aware of the change or has not had a chance to update materials and relay the change to the team who is actively training when this change was pushed out.
 Along the same lines, our classroom trainers often identify workflows that don’t work as designed and require re-build by an analyst.